 - When you applied

-Try to keep you cover letter to one page, If you have a lot off special skills two at the most.
+Try to keep your cover letter to one page, If you have a lot off special skills two at the most.

 Also don’t just send out One job application, if there are multiple job ads going for different companies apply for them all.
-Send out 10 Job applications if you can to separate companies and hopefully you should get some interviews.
+Send out 10 Job applications if you can to separate companies and hopefully, you should get some interviews.
 Don’t get discouraged you are competing against many hundreds of other people.
-It’s a very competitive market out there now days with such high unemployment.
+It’s a very competitive market out there nowadays with such high unemployment.